 For some people, work is just another part of their life like brushing their teeth or taking out the garbage.
 But given the amount of time we invest in it, shouldn’t work mean more than that?
-This article about Inspirational Work and Intentional Disconnecting summarizes our last video assignment for St Anton am Arlberg in the Austrian Alps.
+This article about Inspirational Work, Mindfulness in Tourism and Intentional Disconnecting.

-Our last video and photo assignment for the mountain town St Anton is the perfect example for how your job can become one of the most inspiring resources of your life.
-Further, it is about the importance of quite moments in our lives, the step back into nature and about intentional disconnecting.
+Our last video and photo assignment for the mountain town St Anton is the perfect example for how a job can become an inspiring resource in your life.
+It taught us a bit of mindfulness, appreciation for quite moments and intentional disconnecting.

 The partnership with St Anton am Arlberg has developed and improved over a couple of years, with hopefully many events to come.
 There is more than one reason why we especially enjoy the inspirational work with this client: The natural beauty of the location, the fun and very supportive team and the type and diversity of activities we are asked to promote make every stay in St Anton feel a bit like being home away from home.